Formula Student: Class definitions

-There are two entry classes in Formula Student, designed to allow progressive learning.
+There are three entry classes in Formula Student, designed to allow progressive learning.

 Formula Student Class (formerly Class 1)

 This is the main event, where teams compete with the cars they have designed and built.
-Teams are judged across 6 categories and must pass a rigorous inspection by judges before being allowed to compete for the dynamic events.
+Teams are judged across six categories and must pass an inspection by judges before being allowed to compete for the dynamic events.
 There are usually 100-120 teams in this class.

 Concept Class (formerly Class 2)

 This is a concept class for teams who only have a project and plan for a Class 1 car.
 It can include any parts or work that has been completed in the project so far but this is not necessary.
 Teams are judged on business presentation, cost and design.
 Schools can enter both FS Class and Concept Class cars, allowing Concept Class to be used for inexperienced students to practise their development in advance of a full Formula Student Class entry.